-The best part of having a mind that wanders is stumbling across something completely random and having it fascinate you and change your outlook on some particular topic.
-Well this happened to me last night as I lay up in bed and read through this random article/blog post discussing the historical abundance of Alberta’s native trout, and how widespread the destruction of these systems really is.
+The best part of having a mind that wanders is stumbling across something completely random and having it fascinate you and change your outlook on something.
+This happened to me last night as I lay up in bed and read through an article discussing the historical abundance of Alberta’s native trout, and it dawned on me how widespread the destruction really was, and continues to be.

 You see, most of us get this feeling when we are on one of Alberta’s productive trout streams that we are connected with something pure- something unchanged for thousands of years.
-This however, I now know, is completely untrue.
-Over the past hundred and a bit years, Alberta’s fisheries have been decimated to the point where they are literally a shade of what they once were.
+This however, I now know, is only true in rare circumstances.
+Over the past hundred and a bit years, Alberta’s fisheries have been decimated and tampered with to the point where they are literally a shade of what they once were.
 And the truth about the pioneer days is enough to make any conservationist cringe and also bring attention to how susceptible these systems are to human impact.

-Now, before I share with you this article, I think it makes sense to re-iterate how special a native trout is.
-When you catch one, you truly are connected to something pure and rare; something that has evolved over hundreds of thousands of years; something evolved with a distinctive genetic code, a code that allows it to survive within a narrow set of parameters, and withstand a certain amount of natural variation and change.
+When you catch a wild, native trout in its natural habitat, you truly are connected to something pure; something that has evolved over hundreds of thousands of years; something evolved with a distinctive genetic code that allows it to survive within a set of parameters, and withstand a certain amount of natural variation and change.
 Any extraneous, unnatural impact on these systems can swing the pendulum of variation a little to much, and the results can be the complete extirpation of entire populations.

 Basically, Trout live in very specific places for very specific reasons, and these places happen to be the most beautiful places on earth.
 And, it doesn’t take much to make them disappear.

 Alright, so the article I stumbled upon is written by U of C Biology Professor, Lorne Fitch, and was published on another blog by Don Meredith.
-It is quite long (around 9000 words), however I highly recommend giving it a read and having your mind blown, about A) the extent of overfishing in the pioneer days, and B) how fickle trout systems are.
-I have posted the link Below.
-For those not interested in chugging through all of that, I have compiled some of the interesting parts and more eye opening quotes to give you an idea of what Lorne is talking about.
+It is quite long but I highly recommend giving it a read and having your mind blown, about A) the extent of overfishing in the pioneer days, and B) how fickle trout systems are.
+I have posted the link below.
+For those not interested in chugging through the whole article, I have compiled some of the interesting parts and more eye opening quotes to give you an idea of what Lorne Fitch is talking about.

 By: Lorne Fitch